8area8/p5__foodlik/README.md

 ### Install Python

 Foodlik is based on python, an elegant coding langage.
-Get the last Python's version at the following link: **link** Be sure you got the 3.6 version (or newer).
+Get the last Python's version at the [following link](https://www.python.org/).
+Be sure you got the 3.6 version (or newer).
 Check for "pip" and for the root integration in the installation.

 ### Install the database

-Curently, Foodlik only support MySQL.
+Curently, Foodlik only support PostgreSQL.
-Go to the following like and install MySQL on your computer : **link** some others instructions...
+Go to the [following link](https://www.postgresql.org/) and install PostgreSQL on your computer.

+#### Why PostgreSQL

+C'est un choix arbitraire.
+J'ai surtout voulu garder la version 3.6 de Python et, il semblait après quelques recherches que seul les extension python pour Postgres supportent la 3.6.

 ### Install some Python's librairies